North Denmark in lockdown over mutated virus in mink farms

 Denmark, the world’s largest mink fur exporter, produces an estimated 17 million furs per year.
 Kopenhagen Fur, a cooperative of 1,500 Danish breeders, accounts for 40% of the global mink production.
 Most of its exports go to China and Hong Kong.

-Danish fur farmers have said the cull may spell the end of the industry in the country.
+The pelts of the mink will be destroyed and Danish fur farmers have said the cull, which is estimated to cost up to 5 billion kroner ($785 million), may spell the end of the industry in the country.

 Jamey Keaten in Geneva contributed to this report.